Meet the research associates for the Centre for Labour, Employment, and Work.

 Associate researchers—School of Management

-Professor Jane Bryson—Acting Pro-Vice-Chancellor and Dean of the Wellington School of Business and Government, Jane also teaches in human resource management.
+Professor Jane Bryson—Acting Dean of the Wellington School of Business and Government, Jane also teaches in human resource management.
 Her current research focuses on the investigation of human resource management; organisational and individual capability; employment relations and organisational change; and professionals and managers.

 Professor Karin Lasthuizen—Professor at the School of Management and holder of the Brian Picot Chair in Ethical Leadership.
 Karin’s research and consultancy work focus on ethical leadership and ethics management in public and private sector organisations.
 She specialises in methodology for research into organisational unethical behaviours (OUB) such as corruption and fraud.